Paris Saint-Germain vs Arsenal predictions, team news, betting tips and odds

 TV TNT Sports 1 & HBO Max

-Premier League champions Arsenal are targeting a first Champions League title on Saturday, when they face holders Paris Saint-Germain in the final in Budapest.
+Premier League champions Arsenal are targeting a first Champions League title this evening, when they face holders Paris Saint-Germain in the final in Budapest.

 Luis Enrique's PSG thrashed Inter 5-0 in last season's final and they knocked out Chelsea, Liverpool and Bayern Munich to set up the showdown with Mikel Arteta's Gunners.